nytimes/library/README.md

 This would be useful in cases if you wanted to modify data without resorting to middleware.
 An example would be adding a property to the response without writing middleware to parse the payload or override `response.send()`.

+*NOTE ON CUSTOMIZATION:* When customizing handlers, etc. be sure you check the `require()` references.
+This can be frustrating when you start customizing and it never reaches your code.
+This is due to the `require()` statements failing in the `requireWithFallback()` function when fails will require the original code.
+(See step 3 above)

 ### TypeScript and Stimulus.js